Acupuncture Whites Hill

 Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |

-A holistic treatment – This treatment ensures that the affected area and the entire system are given the same attention.
-Based on a 2000 year old system. | Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission. |
+A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
+Based on a system over 2000 years old. | Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission. |

-Mandatory continuing professional development for registration | No continuing professional development required. |
+Required continuing professional development for registration | No continuing professional development required. |

 Very strict infection control standards | Unknown standards |